-Custom properties are generally associated with Explorer and can be used when setting coverage tags to target Instructions to particular devices.
-The custom properties must be defined by a custom properties administrator before they can be used to tag devices or used to set the coverage of Instructions.
+Device Tags must be defined by a Full Administrator before they can be used to tag devices or used to set the coverage of Instructions.

-This is done from the Settings→Configuration→Custom properties page, which can be viewed by users with any of the following roles:
+This is done from the Settings→Configuration→Custom properties→ Device Tags page, which can be viewed by users with the Full Administrator role.

-For more information on managing and using custom properties please refer to:
+For more information on managing and using Device Tags, please refer to:

 Schedules can be created to execute specific operations on repositories in Tachyon so that they are kept up to date with their data sources and processing.
 These operations include:

 - Syncing data sources to repositories using connectors

 Repository schedules are different to Instruction schedules that can be set in Explorer.